-Age is the single biggest factor affecting a women’s chance to conceive and have a healthy baby.
-Several scientific papers show that a women’s fertility starts to decline when she is in her early 30s, with the decline speeding up after 35 .
-The below figure (NHS statistics) illustrates the association between age and IVF birth-rate clearly.
-The higher the age, the lower the chance of live birth.
+Age is the single biggest factor affecting a woman’s chances of conceiving and giving birth to a healthy baby.
+Several scientific papers show that a woman’s fertility starts to decline when she is in her early 30s, with the decline speeding up after 35 .
+The below figure clearly (NHS statistics) illustrates the association between age and IVF birth-rate.
+The higher the age, the lower the chances of a live birth.

-Unlike men, who continue to produce sperm throughout their lives, a woman is born with all the egg-containing follicles that she will ever have.
+Men continue to produce sperm throughout their lives.
+Unlike men, a woman is born with all the egg-containing follicles that she’ll ever have.
 The age-related decline in female fertility is therefore mainly because a few eggs are released from the ovaries every month.
-This leads to a decline in the total pool of eggs per cycle.
-Hormonal changes and a decline in both quality of eggs is also changing.
+Due to hormonal changes, this leads to a decline in the total pool of eggs per cycle.
+It also leads to a decline in the quality of those eggs.
 Menopause is the time when menstrual periods stop permanently.
 The average age for menopause is 51.
-But most women become unable to have a successful pregnancy sometime in their mid-40s.
+However, most women become unable to have a successful pregnancy sometime in their mid-40s.

 In contrast to the relatively abrupt changes that occur during female menopause, male reproductive function gradually declines during the aging process .

-In general, scientific papers show that a decline in semen parameters appear to be mild with male aging, but that – still affects time to pregnancy .
+In general, scientific papers show that a decline in semen parameters appear to be mild with male aging – but this still affects time to pregnancy .

 Age and sperm quality

-As men age, their testes tend to get smaller and softer resulting in a decline in sperm quality and production.
-These changes are partly because of an age-related decrease in testosterone level which plays a very important role in sperm production.
+As men age, their testes tend to get smaller and softer, resulting in a decline in sperm quality and production.
+These changes are partly because of an age-related decrease in testosterone level, which plays a very important role in sperm production.
 Higher male age is not only associated with a decline in sperm production.
-It is also associated with increased sperm DNA fragmentation , worsened morphology (shape) and motility (movement).
+It’s also associated with the negative effects of increased sperm DNA fragmentation , worsened morphology (shape) and motility (movement).
 All these negative effects make the sperm cells less qualified for egg fertilization .

-Furthermore, studies show that there is a higher risk of birth defects and some diseases like autism, cancer and schizophrenia when men are having children later in life.
-This is mainly due to increased amount of DNA mutations with age in men, but also to some extent to the higher DNA fragmentation rate.
+Furthermore, studies show that there is a higher risk of birth defects like autism, and some diseases like cancer and schizophrenia when men have children later in life.
+This is mainly due to an increased amount of DNA mutations with age, but also (to some extent) to the higher DNA fragmentation rate.

-– In case of infertility though 6 months and the age of the female partner is > 35, the couple should be referred to fertility specialist for fertility evaluation.
+– In cases where infertility has lasted for more than 6 months and the age of the female partner is more than 35, the couple should consult a fertility specialist for a comprehensive fertility evaluation.